The Centre's Frequently Asked Questions – Faculty of Engineering

 Eligible students who want to access job postings beyond the end of their sequence can contact thecentre@mcmaster.ca to request an extension of their OSCARplus sequence.
 Please note students cannot graduate at the end of a work term and must return to at least one full-time study term (at least 9 academic units) upon completion of the final co-op work term.

-Engineering students looking to join a club or team can connect with the McMaster Engineering Society (MES) at mes@macengsociety.ca and review their website here.
-The current Director of Clubs at MES is James Shakespeare, and he can be reached at clubs.director@macengsociety.ca.
+Undergraduate Engineering students looking to join a club or team can connect with the McMaster Engineering Society (MES) by email at mes@mcmaster.ca.

-Students who want more information on what it’s like to be in a club, or what’s available on campus, are encouraged to reach out to our engagement team at engengagement@mcmaster.ca or speak with our ambassadors.
+Need more info on what it’s like to be in a club and what’s available on campus?
+Please connect with the Centre’s Engagement team at engengagement@mcmaster.ca or speak with our Ambassadors!
 Depending on ambassador availability, they set up a booth in the JHE lobby, Thode Library, or Mills Library between 10 am and 4 pm Monday to Friday.

 Finding a Co-op Position

 The co-op job search process mimics the real-world job market; students are responsible for writing resumes and cover letters, submitting applications, and interviewing for co-op positions.
-You can apply to jobs through the university job portal (OSCARplus) or seek your own positions through networking, career fairs, and job search websites.
-Our team is here to assist students with writing resumes and cover letters, interview preparation, job selection, and offer negotiations.
+Students can apply to jobs through OSCARplus or seek positions through networking, career fairs, and job search websites.

 The role must meet the following co-op eligibility requirements:

-4- The role must be paid, and the wage/salary must meet provincial or
+• The role must be paid, and the wage/salary must meet provincial or territorial minimums.

-Yes.
-If the research position meets the eligibility criteria, it can count as co-op.
+Yes!
+If the research position satisfies co-op eligibility criteria, it can be registered for co-op creidt.
 Students can view a list of available research positions here.

 Below are some resources for learning about research and how to get involved.